ronomon/reed-solomon/README.md

 // This can be used concurrently across many `encode()`/`decode()` calls. var rs = new ReedSolomon(dataShards, parityShards);

-// Create all parity shards:
+// Encode all parity shards:
 rs.encode(
   buffer,
   bufferOffset,